-This brochure describes the benefits of Health Net of California under our contract (CS 2956) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+This brochure describes the benefits of Health Net of California under contract (CS 2956) between Health Net of California and the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
 The Customer Contact Center may be reached at 800-522-0088 or through our website: www.healthnet.com/fehb.
 The address for Health Net of California's administrative offices is: